stajichlab/FGMP/README.md

 conda install -c bioconda perl-bioperl
 ```

-Note: Augustus version 3.3 might cause issues when used on Mac OS.
-We recommended using the version 3.2.3 for Mac.
+Note: Augustus version 3.3 might cause compiling issues on Mac OS (but not on linux).
+We recommend using the version 3.2.3 for Mac.

 Install
 ```shell